1BM21CS061/freeRTOS/queue/README.md

    The final value of the shared variable depends on the order in which Thread A and Thread B execute their operations.

    If Thread A's modification is overwritten by Thread B's modification, the final value will be different from what Thread A intended.

+ -> Using a queue's atomic operations processes get controlled access to the queue's messages and hence there is no illegal accesses to processes and race conditions are avoided.